Achondroplasia is a birth defect that affects a baby’s bone growth.

 How do you know if your baby has achondroplasia?

 Before birth, your provider may think your baby has achondroplasia if an ultrasound shows your baby has bone problems, like shortened bones.
-An ultrasound uses sound waves and a computer screen to make a picture of your baby in the womb.
+An ultrasound uses sound waves and a computer screen to show a picture of your baby inside the womb.

 If the ultrasound shows these bone problems, your provider may recommend a prenatal test called amniocentesis (also called amnio) to confirm that your baby has achrondroplasia.
 In an amnio, your provider takes some amniotic fluid from around your baby in the uterus.
 The test checks for birth defects and genetic conditions in your baby.